No charges to be laid against SQ officers after 2018 shooting death of Lac-Brome teen

 “I always felt like the police just acted way too quickly,” she told Global News in August.

-Deputy commissionner Hélène Tremblay ordered an ethics investigation into the entire police intervention leading to Fairholm’s death and the actions of the SQ police officers who were on the scene following the shot that resulted in his death.
+Deputy commissioner Hélène Tremblay ordered an ethics investigation into the entire police intervention leading to Fairholm’s death and the actions of the SQ police officers who were on the scene following the incident.

 —With files from Global News’ Kalina Laframboise